 The boys enjoyed the parade, but I could tell the youngest was quite exhausted and a little chilly.
-He held on very well and donned my husband’s Disney Christmas hat from about 10 PM on to keep his ears warm.
+He held on very well.
+However, around 10 PM, he was donning my husband’s Disney Christmas hat to keep his ears warm.

 Once the parade was over, we decided it was time to make our way back to our resort.
-Our time at Walt Disney World had ended and we were about ready to embark upon another journey the next day.
-It was good to experience this together as a family and I am so glad my boys enjoyed their first time at the MVMCP.
+Our time at Walt Disney World had ended and we were about to embark upon another journey the next day.
+It was good to experience this together as a family.
+I am SO glad my boys enjoyed their first time at the MVMCP.
 I would still like to do it better.
 I’m a scheduler.
 I like to maximize the enjoyment (we have FastPasses down pat!).
 I look forward to the opportunity in the future when we can attend once again.

 Have you been to the Mickey’s Very Merry Christmas Party?
 What was your favorite part?
 What would you have done differently?
 Share with me your thoughts and ideas below!
 I’d love to hear them!!